Mikhail Khodorkovsky: Charges

 Khodorkovsky delivered his own summation at his second trial.
 He spoke of his countrymen's hopes "that Russia will finally become a land of freedom and the law, and the law will be more important than the bureaucrats", a country where "human rights will no longer be contingent on the whim of the czar, whether he be kind or mean.
 Where the government will be accountable to the people and the courts will be accountable only to God and the law."
 He said, "I am not an ideal man, far from it.
 But I am a man of ideas.
 Like anyone, I have a hard time living in prison and I do not want to die here.
 But I will, if I need to, without a second thought."

 During a visit to Moscow in July 2009, President Barack Obama said: "it does seem odd to me that these new charges, which appear to be a repackaging of the old charges, should be surfacing now, years after these two individuals have been in prison and as they become eligible for parole."

 The verdict was originally scheduled for 15 December, but was delayed without explanation until 27 December.
 Just a few days before the verdict was read by the judge before the court, Vladimir Putin made public comments with regard to his opinion of Khodorkovsky's guilt, saying "a thief should sit in jail".

-On 27 December 2010, Judge Viktor Danilkin handed down a guilty verdict, convicting Khodorkovsky and Lebedev of stealing the full 350 million tons of oil, instead of the reduced 218 million tons as requested by the prosecutors.
-The judge sentenced them to 13.5 years in prison, later reduced to 12 years, one year less than the maximum sentence, which, when combined with time already served, will keep them in jail until 2017.